gdg-dschang/website/data/posts/2016-10-20-devfest-2016-announced.markdown

 * 3 parallel tracks dedicated to **Android**, **Web** & **Cloud** technologies.
 * **Expanded workshop area** where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.

-So hurry up to book tickets to the Mbouoh Palace Hotel of Dschang as you’ll get a huge inspiration to create your cool projects after that day in the company of coders, hackers, geeks and just experts of our industry.
+So hurry up to book tickets to the Conference Hall of University of Dschang as you’ll get a huge inspiration to create your cool projects after that day in the company of coders, hackers, geeks and just experts of our industry.

 ### Festival organizers